ibm-cloud-docs/containers/cs_cluster_plan_network.md

 </figure>
 </p>

+**Worker-to-worker communication, worker-to-master and user-to-master communication**

 If you set up your worker nodes on a private VLAN only and you don’t want to or cannot enable VRF for your account, you must configure a gateway device to provide network connectivity between your worker nodes and the master over the public network.
 For example, you might choose to set up a [Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-about-the-vra) or a [Fortigate Security Appliance](/docs/services/vmwaresolutions/services?topic=vmware-solutions-fsa_considerations).

 You can set up your gateway device with custom network policies to provide dedicated network security for your cluster and to detect and remediate network intrusion.
 When you set up a firewall on the public network, you must open up the required ports and private IP addresses for each region so that the master and the worker nodes can communicate.
 If you also configure this firewall for the private network, you must also open up the required ports and private IP addresses to allow communication between worker nodes and let your cluster access infrastructure resources over the private network.
 You must also enable VLAN spanning for your account so that subnets can route on the same VLAN and across VLANs.

+**Worker communication to other services or networks**

 To securely connect your worker nodes and apps to an on-premises network or services outside of {{site.data.keyword.cloud_notm}}, set up an IPSec VPN endpoint on your gateway device and the strongSwan IPSec VPN service in your cluster to use the gateway VPN endpoint.
 If you do not want to use strongSwan, you can set up VPN connectivity directly with VRA.

 Your worker nodes can securely communicate with other {{site.data.keyword.cloud_notm}} services and public services outside of {{site.data.keyword.cloud_notm}} through your gateway device.
-You can configure your firewall allow access to the public and private IP addresses of only the services that you want to use.
+You can configure your firewall allow access to the public and private IP addresses of only the services that you want to use

+**External communication to apps that run on worker nodes**

 To provide private access to an app in your cluster, you can create a private network load balancer (NLB) or Ingress application load balancer (ALB) to expose your app to the private network only.
 If you need to provide limited public access to an app in your cluster, you can create a public NLB or ALB to expose your app.
 Because all traffic goes through your gateway device firewall, you can control public and public traffic to the network services that expose your apps by opening up the service's ports and IP addresses in your firewall to permit inbound traffic to these services.